leighgarbs/jenkins-sl/README.md

   Jenkins shared library for continuous integration and testing of C++ projects
 ===============================================================

 For personal project use.
-A Jenkins shared library defining continuous integration and testing scripts for C++ projects.
+A Jenkins shared library defining a continuous integration and testing pipeline framework for C++ projects.

 ## Features ##
 * Designed for use in [pipelines](https://jenkins.io/doc/book/pipeline/)